kostinho09/SpaceCutter/README.md

 <h1 align="center">✂️ Space Cutter</h1>

 <p align="center">
-  A free, standalone Mac & Windows app to cut and download audio from Twitter/X Spaces.<br/>
+  A free, standalone macOS & Windows app to cut and download audio from Twitter/X Spaces.<br/>
   No installation needed.
 No FFmpeg required.
 Just open and use.
 </p>